 It is the driest place on Earth

 The area is so arid that it is devoid of life.
-The environment is unforgiving.
-It’s like being on Mars.
-I had every intent on exploring the Atacama with the comfort of a guided tour.
-Guided tours aren’t my thing but I don’t like becoming a raisin even more.
+The environment is very unforgiving.
+It’s like being on one of the very first manned missions on Mars.
+I had every intention of exploring the Atacama with the comfort of a guided tour.
+Guided tours aren’t always my thing, but I don’t like becoming a raisin even more.
 I can enjoy being on Mars with air conditioner, cold drinks, and delicious snacks.

 Mindaugas works in music technology.
-He has ideas from motion tracking sensor that creates sound from gestures to scratching devices you can attach to a bicycle wheel.
-Seemed like a creative dude who looked more like an eccentric hipster than a desert bike demon.
+He has ideas from a motion-tracking sensor that creates sound from gestures to scratching devices you can attach to a bicycle wheel.
+It seemed like a creative guy who looked more like an eccentric hipster than a desert bike demon.

 We mulled about sleeping under the stars in the desert.
-It is the driest place on earth so it the wouldn’t rain on us.
-A sleeping bag without tent would suffice.
+It is the driest place on earth, so it wouldn’t rain on us.
+A sleeping bag without a tent would suffice.
 We found a shop that will rent the bikes for$8,000 CLP for 24 hours.
-The bikes are sad.
+The bikes are in a sad state.
+They look like they’ve been through a firefight in the deserts of Afghanistan or something.
 Some have frames ready that looked like they’re held together by duct tape.

 The entrance to the Valle De Luna is only about 5km away from the town center.
-However, It’s windy, dry, and you’re perspiring from the cycling activity.
-It’s so dry that every moisture in your body just dissipates in an instant.
+However, it’s very windy, dry, and you’ll be sweating from the cycling activity.
+It’s so dry that every moisture in your body dissipates in an instant.

 Tip: If you’re planning to bike the Valley De Luna, plan accordingly.
 Carry more water than you think you need and bring sunblock.

-It was rusty with a bike.
+I was rusty with riding a bike.
 The unpaved and undulating roads didn’t help with the matter.
 The bike seats were horrendous and hard.
 It felt like I was sitting on granite boulders.
-There’s a CH$2,000 entrance fee to the park and from here there’s a 20-minute ride to the first attraction, Cuevas del sal.
+There’s a CH$2,000 entrance fee to the park, and from here there’s a 20-minute ride to the first attraction, Cuevas del sal.
 You’ll need a flashlight of sorts to hike around the dark corridors or follow the other tourists who have headlamps.
-There’s not much to see here but you can, at least, enjoy running around lost in a salt cave.
+There’s not much to see here, but you can, at least, enjoy running around lost in a salt cave.

 We took a break after we cleared the steep part and took pictures.
-The landscape now looks more like a desert with hints of sand dunes wind-sculpted sandstones.
+The landscape transformed before our eyes.
+It’s a desert with dunes and wind-sculpted sandstones.
 The volcano Licancabur can now be seen jaunting over the horizon behind us.
 It feels like we landed on the moon.

-We explored a flat area with undulating sand dunes.
+We explored a flat area with undulating dunes.
 Not even 20 minutes later and we heard a loud honking from a car.
 Here comes a tour guide, or he could have been a ranger, waving and yelling.
-He screamed something in Spanish and I couldn’t understand.
+He screamed something in Spanish, and I couldn’t understand.

-Mindaugus conversed with the dude with what Spanish he knows.
+Mindaugus conversed with the guy in Spanish.
 I guess we weren’t supposed to walk in the area and make footprints.
-We saw no sign so we explored.
+We saw no sign, so we explored.

-There are several stops you can explore by foot.
-There’s a natural amphitheater where you can see the entire valley and there are remnants of salt mines and mining houses.
+There are several stops you can explore on foot.
+There’s a natural amphitheater where you can see the entire valley, and there are remnants of salt mines and mining houses.
 The trail meanders around in a loop with a locked gate by the strange rock formation called “Tres Hermanas.”

 The road doesn’t look inviting.
 It’s steaming asphalt with rock salt and pebbles.
 I motioned him to come back up to no avail.
-He went on further and came into another gate with some construction workers.
-I saw them talking and they let him through.
+He went on further and went into another gate with some construction workers.
+I saw them talking, and they let him through.
 I followed shortly.
 To where?
 Who knows?
-I checked my sprite bottle and there were only a few swigs left.
-I looked ahead and all can I see is a vast expanse of sand and dirt.
+I checked my sprite bottle, and there were only a few swigs left.
+I looked ahead, and all can I see it is a vast expanse of sand and dirt.

 I was ecstatic

 At least, for now, I would not be claimed by the Atacama!
 I caught up with Mindaugas, who’s snacking on raisins on the side of the road like it’s just a Sunday ride at the park.
-After a little break, we continued up the highway which was another mountainous climb.
+After a little break, we continued up the highway, which was another steep climb.